 The period of mourning having passed, David brings Bathsheba to his house and weds her.
 The thirteenth-century painter has depicted Bathsheba crowned like a contemporary queen.
-(2 Kings 11:27)
+(2 Samuel 11:27)

 A Son is Born

 Bathsheba gives birth to a son.
 As Bathsheba directs a maidservant from her bed, another woman rocks the infant in his cradle.
-(2 Kings 11:27)
+(2 Samuel 11:27)